 A WUR AP shall define the timing for the WUR operations by transmitting WUR Beacon frames according to dot11WURBeaconPeriod and the Offset Of TWBTT subfield of the WUR Operation element that the WUR AP transmits.
 This defines a series of target WUR beacon transmission times exactly dot11WURBeaconPeriod Tus apart.
 Additionally, the WUR AP may transmit WUR Beacon frames as keep-alive WUR frames during WUR duty cycle service periods negotiated with a WUR non-AP STA (see 29.8.3 (WUR power management operation for a WUR AP)).

+NOTE –The method to determine the value of dot11WURBeaconPeriod is implementation specific and might be chosen based on the considerations of overhead, timing correction requirement, and required transmission frequency for a WUR non-AP STA to check the activity of a WUR AP.(#7037, #7043)

 TGba editor: Change 29.6 Synchronization using WUR Beacon frame as follows (track change on):